garrett-partenza-us/JavaParser/README.md

 # Mini Parser Coded From Scratch in Java

 ##### This is a parser written in Java that reads and parses programs writtin in the mini programming language.
 The output of the parser is the WebGraphViz code to display the visual parse-graph at Webgraphviz.com.
-The grammar is outline in the grammar.pdf file.
+The grammar is outlined in the grammar.pdf file.

 ##### *Example of a valid program*